-Vacuuming carpet is important element to having a clean home.
-There are many times when friends and guests call to tell me that they will be stopping by and I look around the house and I say sure come over and to myself I am saying “oh no the house looks like a mess!”
+Vacuuming carpet is an important element of having a clean home.
+There are many times when friends and guests call to tell me that they will be stopping by and I look around the house and say “Sure, come over”, and to myself, I am saying “Oh no, the house looks like a mess!”

 As soon as I get off the phone I run to the closet where I take out the vacuum and start vacuuming like a person who has just drank a pot of regular coffee.
 After vacuuming, I would look around the house and see such a difference in the appearance of my home.
 If you vacuum, the right way you can it can make such a difference.

 You are probably saying to yourself,” Vacuum the right way.”
 How many ways can there be?
 Well, there have been times when I have vacuumed, the vacuum was not picking up well, and it is a new vacuum.
 In addition, there have been times when my magic vacuuming did not help much.
 This is because there are some tricks of the trade to know.